PIVX-Project/PIVX-Doc-Website-Content/04.masternodes/03.hosting-on-digital-ocean/article.md

         - 'The PIVX Team'
 ---

-This guide will help you setup a masternode on Digital Ocean, a VPS provider with PIVX held on a Ledger hardware wallet.
+This guide will help you setup a masternode on Digital Ocean, a VPS provider, with PIVX held on a Ledger hardware wallet.

 ## Background